started-with-rails/CoviDTracKer/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# CoviDTracKer
+# ind-covid19

+ind-covid19 is a sample Application to track the coronavirus in World and India.

+A detailed World map shows the extent of the coronavirus Live Statuses Coutry-Wise and Display the Top Most 5 Effected coutries.

+A detailed INDIA map shows the extent of the coronavirus Live Statuses State-Wise, District-Wise and Top Most Five Effected States.

-This Projetc has moved here: https://covidtracker-react.netlify.app/
+This Projetc has moved here: https://ind-covid19.netlify.app/